 This guide highlights the range of learning opportunities available at our school.
-We also have a strong partnership with Western and Riverina Institutes of TAFE and Aurora College, which increases the range of pathways available in a supportive and innovative environment.
+We also have a strong partnership with Western and Riverina Institutes of TAFE, TAFE NSW Launchpad, Atomi, the Rural Learning Exchange and Aurora College.
+These options expand the range of pathways available in a supportive and innovative environment.